top of page

 This leads us to the problem statement...

-How might we remove the dependency on a device to print, scan or copy documents and improve the experience of interacting with printers?
+How might we remove the dependency on a device to print, scan or copy documents and improve the experience of using printers?

 Task Flow